c-haisten/c2c_summit/c2c-summit-lab-guide.md

 ##### Investigate Incidents at Runtime

 Exampli Corp has adopted Prisma Cloud and maintained consistent visibility on their applications.
 But seeing your resources does not make them immune to incidents during runtime.
-Thankfully, Prisma Cloud offers AppSec solutions for the entire lifecycle of your applications.
 By using incident explorer the Exampli Corp Security team gets real-time detection and analysis of all potential threats that violate their security policies.
-Let's take a look and see if there are any incidents in our cloud environment.
+Let's take a look and see if there are any incidents in Exampli Corp's cloud environment.

 1. Let's begin by navigating to **Monitor -> Runtime -> Incident Explorer**.
 On this screen we can view suspicious events collected by our runtime and firewall sensors.
 Take a look around the page and get a feel for the types of incidents being reported.